Andreas Glarner: Early life and education

-Glarner was born on 9 October 1962 to Hans Rudolf Glarner, a carpenter.
-His mother (née; Boss) was a laboratory assistant.
-His father would later be convicted of racial discrimination due to his racist comments that became public through documentary format by SRF.
-His father and grandfather were active members of the Social Democratic Party of Switzerland (SP), the grandfather was a member of the city council of Bremgarten.
-In 1974, his parents divorced and he primarily grew-up living with his mother in Dietikon.
-He attended the local schools and subsequently completed an apprenticeship as ventilation plumber.
-After his initial formation years he sought continuing education in Business Administration.
+Glarner was born 9 October 1962 in Glarus, Switzerland, the second of four children, to Hans-Rudolf Glarner (1939–2025), a carpenter, and Louise Glarner (née Boss), a laboratory assistant.
+He has three siblings; Sabina Glarner, Heidi Fluor (née Glarner) and Alex Glarner (1963–2018).

+His father and grandfather, where initially left-leaning active members of the Social Democratic Party.
+His grandfather served as a member of the city council of Bremgarten, Aargau.
+His father, Hans-Rudolf Glarner, was briefly an authorized officer, for horgenglarus, the oldest Swiss table and chair manufacturer.
+He later was active in a creative and advertising agency.

+Initially, Glarner and his siblings were raised in Netstal and after his parents were divorced in 1974, he subsequently moved to Dietikon near Zurich.
+His father remained in Glarus.
+Glarner completed the local schools and then completed an apprenticeship as ventilation plumber.
+He initially did not seek tertiary education, only later he completed additional educational programs in business administration.

 Career

 In 1984, he began to work for Rohner Ventilationsspenglerei AG (a ventilation plumbing company) in Urdorf.
 He became the general manager in 1987 at the age of 25.
 In 1991, he left to start his own company in Oberwil-Lieli, initially a sole proprietorship called Airproduct Andreas Glarner, later becoming a stock corporation which he subsequently sold to Galenica in 2017.
 The business was primarily active in the trading of care products such as wheelchairs, and crutches.
 Through this venture, he became a self-made millionaire at age 45.

 Today, Glarner holds several participations in trading as well as real estate.
 He is a member of the board of several stock corporations and LLCs, namely; Omnitrade Handels AG, a trading company, based in Oberwil-Lieli, Vinotrade AG, a wine trading firm, in Oberwil-Lieli, nature products Switzerland llc, a cosmetics trading firm, in Oberwil-Lieli as well as the real estate firms 5620.ch GmbH, Bieri Verwaltungs AG and Kaeser, Glarner & Partner.
 From 1995 to its dissolution he was the president of the Aargauische Vaterländische Vereinigung (en.
 Argovian Fatherland Association), a right-wing nationalist association.
 He is currently the president of sifa - Sicherheit für Alle.